risi-kondor/GElib/python/docs/source/SO3vecB.rst

-An ``SO3vec`` object represents a general SO(3)-covariant vector, stored as a sequence of PyTorch tensors.
+An ``SO3vec`` object represents a general SO(3)-covariant vector, stored as a sequence of complex PyTorch tensors.
 Similarly to ``SO3part``, ``SO3vec`` also has a batch dimension.

 The `type` of an ``SO3vec`` is a list specifying the number of fragments in each of its parts.